-We assess all grant applications
+↓ We assess all grant applications

-We assess the applications against eligibility criteria and notify you if you are not eligible.
-If you are eligible, we then assess your eligible application against the assessment criteria including an overall consideration of value with money and compare it to other applications.
+The Community Grants Hub will assess applications against eligibility criteria and notify you if you are not eligible.
+If you are eligible, DVA will assess your application against the assessment criteria including an overall consideration of value with money and compare it to other applications.